Haggardstown: Education

-There are three primary-level schools in the Haggardstown-Blackrock area, one of them located in Haggardstown itself.
-There are no second-level education facilities in Haggardstown or Blackrock.
+There are three primary-level schools in the Haggardstown townland, one of them located in Haggardstown itself.
+There are no second-level education facilities in Haggardstown.

 Religion

 Haggardstown has a large Roman Catholic church (dating from 1923), to which is attached a large adjoining cemetery.
 There is also a Church of Ireland church (dating from 1827) in Haynestown, a townland southwest of Haggardstown.

 Transport

 Haggardstown is located along the R132, known locally as the Old Dublin Road, which traverses the western part of the townland.
-Haggardstown is approximately 5 km from Dundalk railway station.
+Haggardstown is approximately 5 km from Dundalk Clarke railway station.
 The M1 Motorway, which connects the Dundalk area with Newry and Dublin, is also close by.
 A number of bus services, with stops along the R132, run through Haggardstown.

 Sport

 Geraldines GFC is the local Gaelic football team.
 The club has won the Louth Senior Football Championship five times.